PaveeGameDev/GoogleSearchToChatGPT/README.md

 How to change key bindings:
 1. - Go to chrome://extensions/
-2. - Click Keyboard Shortcuts (at the left top corner)
+2. - Click Keyboard shortcuts (at the left top corner)
 3. - Locate GoogleSearchToChatGPT
 4. - Press the pen
 5. - Type in your shortcut